LeadSimple/buildium/docs/GeneralLedgerApi.md

 opts = {
   selectionentityid: 56, # Integer | Filters results to any transaction containing journal lines for an entity associated with the specified entity id value.
 The id must be of the type specified in SelectionEntityType.
   selectionentitytype: 'Rental', # String | Specifies the type of entity that SelectionEntityId refers to.
+  selectionentityunitid: 56, # Integer | Filters results to any transaction containing journal lines for the unitId specified.
+Only applicable when the SelectionEntityType is Rentals or Associations.
+  lastupdatedfrom: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any transactions that were updated on or after the specified date.
+The value must be formatted as YYYY-MM-DDTHH:MM:SSZ.
+  lastupdatedto: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any transactions that were updated on or before the specified date.
+The value must be formatted as YYYY-MM-DDTHH:MM:SSZ.
   orderby: 'orderby_example', # String | `orderby` indicates the field(s) and direction to sort the results in the response.
 See <a href=\"#section/API-Overview/Bulk-Request-Options\">Bulk Request Options</a> for more information.
   offset: 56, # Integer | `offset` indicates the position of the first record to return.
 The `offset` is zero-based and the default is 0.
   limit: 56 # Integer | `limit` indicates the maximum number of results to be returned in the response. `limit` can range between 1 and 1000 and the default is 50.